Last updated: 4 November, 2024 @ 12:04

 Holy coley!
 Screamed nobody, ever.
-That’s a shame, as coley is a fantastic alternative to the much hunted Cod – and there are some fantastic coley recipes.
+That’s a shame, as coley is a fantastic alternative to the ever-popular cod – and there are some fantastic coley recipes.

 Coley can be tricky to identify on the fishmonger’s slab.
-I used to confuse coley with haddock, whiting and pollack.
+We used to confuse coley with haddock, whiting and pollack.
 To make matters worse, the coley also goes by the name of saithe and coalfish.
-Yes, a touch confusing.
+Like we say – a touch confusing.

-However, I’ve since learnt that the coley, or saithe, has a distinctive lateral line that doesn’t clearly bend on its journey from head to tail.
-The coley also has a slightly protruding lower jaw.
-If in doubt, just ask the fishmonger.
+However, we’ve since learnt that the coley, or saithe, has a distinctive lateral line that doesn’t clearly bend on its journey from head to tail.
+The coley also has a slightly protruding lower jaw – but if in doubt, just ask the fishmonger.

 Coley, or saithe, has a distinctive lateral line